+There is no discussion of the persistence of nematodes in the study environment.
+Please remedy this.

 Conclusion

 Based on the outcome of the field study, it is stated that the native isolate of EPN, H. bacteriophora is virulent to O.obesus and possess the characteristics needed to create an epizootic within the mound i.e., to self-replicate, disperse and reach secondary cycling within the termites (Zadji et al.,2013; Zadji et al.,2014).
 Termite workers and soldiers might come across EPNs in soil when foraging, or when de-winged reproductive burrow into soil to establish initial colonies (Razia et al.2017;Labaude and Griffin, 2018).Three time application of H. bacteriophora at one month interval could able to cause mortality up-to 58.3% with successful persistence may support the hypothesis that biological control for termites only works with inundative methods where most of the nest is accessible for treatments and sequential instead of simultaneous application of EPN is effective (Mauldin & Beal ,1989; Zhu, 2002;Georgis et al., 2006 ).